Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

 When the \th{g} cluster contains just one observation, say the \th{i}, then $L_g = h_i$.
 Thus, in this special case, the leverage measure that we are proposing reduces to the usual measure of leverage at the observation level.

 The trace in \eqref{eq:traceXX} is the nuclear norm of the matrix $\biH_g$.
 In general, the nuclear norm of a matrix $\biA$ is the sum of the singular values of $\biA$.
 When $\biA$ is symmetric and positive semidefinite, the singular values are equal to the eigenvalues, which are non-negative.
 Since the trace of any square matrix is equal to the sum of the eigenvalues, the trace of a symmetric and positive semidefinite matrix is also its nuclear norm.
-In principle, we could report any norm of the $\biH_g$ matrices, but the nuclear norm is particularly easy to compute, and it has the advantage of being linear.
-This implies that we can sum over $g$ and take the sum inside the norm just as if the $\biH_g$ were scalars.
+In principle, we could report any norm of the $\biH_g$ matrices, but the nuclear norm is particularly easy to compute.
+Also, because it is linear, we can sum over $g$ and take the sum inside the norm just as if the $\biH_g$ were scalars.
 Since $\sum_{g=1}^G \biX_g^\top\!\biX_g = \biX^\top\!\biX$, this result means that $G^{-1} \sum_{g=1}^G \Tr(\biH_g) = k/G$, which is analogous to the result that the average of the $h_i$ over all observations is $k/N$\tn.

 High-leverage clusters can be identified by comparing the $L_g$ to $k/G$, their average.
 If, for some cluster $h$, $L_h$ is substantially larger than $k/G$, then cluster $h$ may be said to have high leverage.
 Just how much larger $L_h$ has to be is a matter of judgement.
 A cluster with $L_h=2k/G$ probably does not qualify, but a cluster with $L_h=5k/G$ probably does.
-Cluster $h$ can have high leverage either because $N_h$ is considerably larger than $G/N$ or because the matrix $\biX_h$ is somehow extreme relative to the other $\biX_g$ matrices, or both.
+Cluster~$h$ can have high leverage either because $N_h$ is considerably larger than $G/N$ or because the matrix $\biX_h$ is somehow extreme relative to the other $\biX_g$ matrices, or both.
 We can compare the leverage of any two clusters by forming ratios.
 For example, if $L_1 = 3$ and $L_2 = 1$, then we can say that the first cluster has three times the leverage of the second cluster.

-Like the classic leverage measure $h_i$, the one we suggest in \eqref{eq:traceXX} shows the potential impact of a particular cluster on residuals and fitted values, but not on any particular regression coefficient.
+The leverage measure we suggest in \eqref{eq:traceXX} shows the potential impact of a specified cluster on residuals and fitted values, but not on any particular regression coefficient.
 When interest focuses on just one such coefficient, say the \th{j}\tn, it may be more interesting to calculate the partial leverage of each cluster.
-The concept of partial leverage was introduced, for individual observations, in \citet{CW_1980}.
+The concept of partial leverage was introduced, for individual observations, in \citet*{CW_1980}.
 Let

 where $\bix_j$ is the vector of observations on the \th{j} regressor, and $\biX_{[j]}$ is the matrix of observations on all the other regressors.
 Thus $\acute\bix_j$ denotes $\bix_j$ after all the other regressors have been partialed out.
 The partial leverage of observation $i$ is simply the \th{i} diagonal element of the matrix $\acute\bix_j(\acute\bix_j^\top\acute\bix_j)^{-1}\acute\bix_j^\top$, which is just $\acute x_{ji}^2/(\acute\bix_j^\top\acute\bix_j)$, where $\acute x_{ji}^2$ is the \th{i} element of $\acute\bix_j$.